 - Regular antibiotic therapy to protect against infection (in young children)

-- Fluids, oxygen and pain medications during episodes of painful crisis
+- Fluids, oxygen and pain medications (L-glutamine oral powder) during episodes of painful crisis

-- Blood transfusions to treat anemia and prevent stroke
+- Blood transfusions to treat anemia and prevent stroke, if anaemia is severe or persistent

 When to see a Doctor?

 People with sickle cell disease must schedule regular doctor visits and receive comprehensive care.
-Call the doctor immediately when an individual with sickle cell disease develops a fever (or any other signs of infection), develops breathing problems, has severe pain in any part of his/her body, or develops any neurological symptoms.
+Call your doctor immediately when you or a loved ones with sickle cell disease develops a fever (or any other signs of infection), develop breathing problems, have severe pain in any part of the body, or develops any neurological symptoms.